 Welcome to a very modern tower that’s home to a very modern hotel.
 Each of the Ebisuholic Hotel’s 36 guest rooms is kitted out with trendy boutique design, a flat-screen TV and a spacious bathroom.
 Many rooms have leafy timber balconies that look out over Ebisu.
 Start your day with the continental breakfast in the industrial-chic lobby.
 It’s only a five-minute walk to Ebisu Station to explore the city.

 When you wander the corridors of the do-c Ebisu, it looks like any other capsule hotel.
 However, when you see the Finnish-style Löyly sauna service, you realise this is a unique place to stay.
 Check into the ℃ sauna, slip into a comfortable bathrobe and get sweating in the cutting-edge sauna facilities.
 Once you’re nice and relaxed, tuck yourself into one of the great-value sleep pods for a good night’s rest.

 Sitting halfway between Ebisu Station and the Shibuya Crossing, this fashionable hotel delivers sophisticated minimalist design minus the hefty price tag.
-Mustard Hotel Shibuya is made up of 106 bright-white twin, double, family and multi-share rooms, as well as a sun-bathed rooftop terrace, an ultra-modern common area, where you can enjoy free tea and coffee, and the Megan Bar and Patisserie, which serves breakfast and house-made treats in the morning and drinks at night.
+Mustard Hotel Shibuya is made up of 106 bright-white twin, double, family and multi-share rooms.
+Enjoy the sun on the rooftop terrace or head down to the ultra-modern common area, where you can enjoy free tea and coffee.
+The Megan Bar and Pâtisserie serves breakfast and house-made treats in the morning and drinks at night.